 Additionally, many diseases, including Parkinson’s and some forms of cancer have been associated with exposure to Agent Orange.
 If you served in the country of Vietnam during the war and develop any of these illnesses, you may automatically qualify for disability compensation.

-If you think you may be eligible to receive disability compensation from the VA, consider working with a knowledgeable elder care attorney or a VA-certified attorney to help you submit your application.
+If you think you may be eligible to receive veterans disability compensation from the VA, consider working with a knowledgeable elder care attorney or a VA-certified attorney to help you submit your application.